Severson-Group/AMDC-Firmware/scripts/README.md

 ## AMDC_Logger Python Class

 The AMDC supports logging capabilities.
-Though it is possible to perform these logging functions directly through the serial terminal, it is very difficult.
-Because of this, an `AMDC_Logger` class was created to make logging easier.
+Although it is possible to perform these logging functions directly through the serial terminal, it is very difficult.
+Because of this, an `AMDC_Logger` class was created in python to make logging easier.
 It relies on the following file:

 1. `AMDC_Logger.py`

-Documentation for logging on the AMDC can be found [here]()
+Documentation for logging on the AMDC can be found [here](../)

 ## Auto-Formatting C Code via `clang-format`